 Toilet Paper and Environment

 The majority of traditional flush toilets require the use of toilet tissue.
 Exceptions include options like the bidet where water is used instead of paper.
-For those concerned with sustainability, the environment, and zero-waste lifestyles, toilet paper is a complex and contentious issue.
+For those concerned with sustainability, the environment, and zero-waste lifestyles, toilet paper or wet wipes is a complex and contentious issue.

 The main impacts of toilet paper use on the environment include: